 Ruling over the Sagoths are the Mahars, giant lizard-like female birds who have found means to reproduce without recourse to the male species.

-This childish and chintzy Amicus adaptation of an Edgar Rice Burroughs novel would be an even bigger patience-tester if not for sultry heroine Munro and the truly awful man-in-rubber-suit special effects, which will inspire hoots of laughter rather than the intended sense of wonder.
+This childish and chintzy co-production of UK-based Amicus Productions and US-based American International Pictures – adapted from an Edgar Rice Burroughs novel – would be an even bigger patience-tester if not for sultry heroine Munro and the truly awful man-in-rubber-suit special effects, which will inspire hoots of laughter rather than the intended sense of wonder.

 Dr Abner Perry